athomasq/athomasq.github.io/investing/headcount.md

 Well, duh

+## Hiring privileges quantity over quality

+better 2 senior than 4 junior

+## Hiring is expensive

+Founder and team time.
+Recruiters.
+Onboarding.

 ## Hiring is a one way street

 You cannot

-## Hiring decreases optionality and increases risk
+## Hiring  increases risk

+## Hiring is about timing

+volume vs velocity
+risk
+strategy